At Addictions Recovery Centers, we believe knowledge is power. We offer various levels of education programs to meet the needs of all clients.

-The Level I group is a one day class that lasts eight hours and is comprised of group discussion, lecture, and video regarding the dangers of alcohol and other drugs.
-Alternatives to substance use and healthy decision making skills are also introduced.
-The fee for this group is $75.
+The Level I group is an eight hour program in which the participant attends two sessions that are four hours in length.
+It is comprised of group discussion, lecture, and video regarding the dangers of alcohol and other drugs.
+Alternatives to substance use and healthy decision-making skills are also introduced.
+The fee for this group is $100.

 One-day, eight-hour class